|Oracle® Communications Billing and Revenue Management Managing Accounts Receivable

 (Optional) If necessary, create custom code for event notification to trigger.

-Load your event notification file into the BRM database's /config/notify object by running the load_pin_notify utility (see BRM Managing Customers).
+Load your event notification file into the BRM database's /config/notify object by running the load_pin_notify utility (see "load_pin_notify" in BRM Managing Customers).

 For more information, see "Using Event Notification" in BRM Developer's Guide.